Ben100mm/2/src/services/dataIntegrations/README.md

 1. **US Census API** - Demographics, population, housing data
 2. **County Assessor Integration** - Property assessments, tax records, ownership history

-Both integrations are designed to work with the existing data aggregation framework and provide fallback to mock data when APIs are unavailable.
+Both integrations use **REAL DATA ONLY** - no mock data or fallbacks.
+If APIs are unavailable, the adapters will throw errors rather than returning mock data.

 ## Features Implemented